 The FRIB Theory Alliance conducted a search for two new FRIB theory fellows in the Fall of 2021.
 The search committee received excellent applications and selected a shortlist of five.
 The interviews took place in-person in December 2021.
 Following the recommendation of the search committee Anna McCoy and Chien-Yeah Seng were selected as the two new FRIB theory fellows.
 Anna research plan is to explore symmetries in nuclei to characterize their properties at a more fundamental level.
 Chien-Yeah research plan is to use nuclear processes for searches of physics beyond the standard model.
-Anna will be hosted by Florida State University and Chien-Yeah will be hosted by University of Washington.
-Please join the FRIB-TA in congratulating Anna and Chien-Yeah and wishing them a successful stay at FSU and UW.
+Anna will be hosted by Washington University in St. Louis and Chien-Yeah will be hosted by University of Washington.
+Please join the FRIB-TA in congratulating Anna and Chien-Yeah and wishing them a successful stay at WashU and UW.

 For more details on Fellows see Supported scientists.